Derivative principles for invariant ensembles: Preliminaries

 Since an inverse transform of~\eqref{2.2.7} is not explicitly written up we will state it for the particular case we consider in the ensuing proposition and prove it in Appendix~\ref{aa}.
 Indeed the formula can be easily derived from the results in~\cite{FKK17}.
 We are aware that it can be certainly extended to more general functions and even distributions.

-\begin{proposition}[Inverse spherical transform for $M_\nu$] Let $F\in L^1(M_\nu)$ be an invariant function under the adjoint action of the group $K_\nu$ and $f\in L^1(\R_+^n)$ is related to $F$ via~\eqref{1.1.10}.
-With $\phi$ given in~\eqref{2.2.6}, the inverse spherical transform for the Hankel class is the given by
+\begin{proposition}[Inverse spherical transform for $M_\nu$] Let $F\in L^1(M_\nu)$ be an invariant function under the conjugation action of the group $K_\nu$ and $f\in L^1(\R_+^n)$ is related to $F$ via~\eqref{1.1.10}.
+With $\phi$ given in~\eqref{2.2.6}, the inverse spherical transform for the Hankel class is given by

 with $C_\nu$ as in~\eqref{1.1.10}.
-The regularisation in $\varepsilon >0$ is anew only introduced for the cases when the remaining integrand is not absolutely integrable. \end{proposition}
+The regularisation $\prod_{j=1}^ne^{-\varepsilon s_j}$ in $\varepsilon >0$ is anew only introduced for the cases when the remaining integrand is not absolutely integrable. \end{proposition}

 Let us remark that for $n=1$, the equations~\eqref{2.2.7} and~\eqref{2.2.10} reduce to the $n=1$ version of~\eqref{2.2.8}, which are the univariate Hankel transform and its inverse.